GabrielRalph/NociTrackOLD/README.md

 - `menu`: shows the list of available assessments.
 - `assessment`: shows the current question and answer options.
 - `result`: shows the completed answers list with a download button.

-The active state is stored locally and mirrored through Squidly/Firebase using direct `SquidlyAPI` calls.

 ## Screen rendering